 The chef is passionate about choosing the best products and ingredients for all the recipes he creates.
-Because of this, he serves dishes which are made only with seasonal ingredients.
+Because of this, he serves dishes that are made only with seasonal ingredients.

-Alex Petriceanu spent a while experimenting until he perfected his recipes which was definitely worth it because people are raving about the menu at Maize.
+Alex Petriceanu spent a while experimenting until he perfected his recipes which were definitely worth it because people are raving about the menu at Maize.

 L’Atelier is a restaurant where you can experience French fine dining in Bucharest while enjoying a special, intimate atmosphere right in the heart of the city.

 Samuel le Torriellec is the Head Chef of L’Atelier.
-With every menu he creates, Chef Sam manages to come up with dishes which stimulate people’s senses and to offer them pure culinary pleasure.
+With every menu he creates, Chef Sam manages to come up with dishes that stimulate people’s senses and to offer them pure culinary pleasure.

 Here are some of the recipes you can try at this French fine dining restaurant: Seabass ceviche with Mediterranean citrus, cherry tomatoes, and caramelized onions; Black Angus Ribeye with Béarnaise sauce and potatoes; traditional duck Parmentier served with Emmental cheese grat.

 The Artist is a fine dining restaurant that uses elements of the molecular gastronomy to emphasize the importance of creativity in cooking.